lofar-astron/factor/docs/source/parset.rst

         Maximum umber of directions to process in parallel on each node (default = 1).
-Note that the number of CPUs (set with the :term:`ncpu` parameter) and the amount of memory available to WSClean :(set with the term:`wsclean_fmem` parameter) will be divided among the :directions on each node.
+Note that the number of CPUs (set with the :term:`ncpu` parameter) and the amount of memory available to WSClean (set with the term:`wsclean_fmem` parameter) will be divided among the directions on each node.

 .. _parset_checkfactor_options: